Oliver-Akins/documentation/docs/getting_started/adding_a_configuration_file.md

 ### Registering the configuration file

-In your main plugin file, add the following to your PluginMeta decorator in you plugin's main class:
+In your main plugin file, add the `config` attribute to the `@PluginMeta` decorator, the value of the attribute should be the configuration class (example: `config = MyConfiguration.class`).
+Your `MyPlugin.java` file should now look like:

 ```java
 @PluginMeta(name = "MyPlugin", author = "MyNameHere", description = "What my plugin does", version = "0.0.1", config = MyConfiguration.class)